Ajaygorkar/Machine-Learning-Cost-Functions/README.md

 As you can see in the below illustration, as soon as prediction starts deviating much from the expected output of +1 or -1, the incurred cost also starts ascending.

 ## A quick summary
-1.Cost functions in machine learning, also known as loss functions, calculates the deviation of predicted output from actual output during the training phase.\n
+- 1.Cost functions in machine learning, also known as loss functions, calculates the deviation of predicted output from actual output during the training phase.
-2.Cost functions are an important part of the optimization algorithm used in the training phase of models like logistic regression, neural network, support vector machine.
+- 2.Cost functions are an important part of the optimization algorithm used in the training phase of models like logistic regression, neural network, support vector machine.
-3.There are many cost functions to choose from and the choice depends on type data and type of problem (regression or classification).
+- 3.There are many cost functions to choose from and the choice depends on type data and type of problem (regression or classification).
-4.Mean squared error (MSE) and Mean Absolute Error (MAE) are popular cost functions used in regression problems.
+- 4.Mean squared error (MSE) and Mean Absolute Error (MAE) are popular cost functions used in regression problems.
-5.For classification problems, the models which give probability output mostly use categorical cross entropy and binary cross entropy cost functions.
+- 5.For classification problems, the models which give probability output mostly use categorical cross entropy and binary cross entropy cost functions.
-6.SVM, another classification model uses Hinge Loss as its cost function
+- 6.SVM, another classification model uses Hinge Loss as its cost function

 ## In the End…